[?] Subscribe To This Site

 Debt Collection

 Sometimes the creditor will refinance or otherwise modify the payment agreement rather than pay a firm.
-If the creditor does turn the debts over to a agency, you do have certain rights when dealing with debt collectors.
+If the creditor does turn the debts over to a agency, you do have certain rights when dealing with collectors.

 If you use credit cards, owe money on a personal loan, or are paying on a home mortgage, you are a debtor.
 If you fall behind in repaying your creditors, or an error is made on your accounts, you may be contacted by a collector.

-If you dispute an item in the file a company has on you, you should give the collector written notice.
+If you dispute an item in the file a collection company has on you, you should give the collector written notice.
 The collectors must provide you with the necessary forms for the written notice and must help you fill out the forms if you request assistance.
-The collection agency has 30 days after receiving your written request to determine whether or not the disputed item is correct.
+The debt collection agency has 30 days after receiving your written request to determine whether or not the disputed item is correct.

 If the item is incorrect, it must be fixed.
 The collector must alert anyone who has already received a report containing the incorrect item.
 If, at the end of 30 days, the collector has not been able to determine whether or not the item is correct, the collector must make the change you requested and notify anyone who received a report containing the incorrect item.

-If it is later determined that the item was correct after all, you must be notified and collection efforts may be continued.
+If it is later determined that the item was correct after all, you must be notified and debt collection efforts may be continued.
 Of course, the law does not erase any legitimate debts you may owe.

 Your rights under the Fair Debt Collection Practices Act.

-What debts are covered?
+Debt collection, What debts are covered?

-A personal debt loan, family loans, and household debts are covered under the Act.
+A personal loan, family loans, and household debts are covered under the Act.
 This includes money owed for the purchase of an automobile, for medical care, or for charge accounts.

 Who is a debt collector?

-A collector is any person who regularly collects debts owed to others.
+Debt collection 101 a collector is any person who regularly collects debts owed to others.
 This includes debt negotiation attorney who collect debts on a regular basis.

-How may a collector contact you?
+How may a debt collection company contact you?

 Can you stop debt collectors from contacting you?

-You can stop debt collectors from contacting you by writing a letter to the collector telling them to stop.
+You can stop collectors from contacting you by writing a letter to the collector telling them to stop.
 Once the collector receives your letter, they may not contact you again except to say there will be no further contact or to notify you that the creditor intends to take some specific action.
-Please note, however, that sending such a letter to a collector does not make the debts go away if you actually owe it.
-You could still be sued by collectors or your original creditor.

 What must a debt collection company tell you about the debts?